AyoubFrihaoui/Index-Prediction-Attempt-Deep-Learning/README.md

 ## Conclusion
 This project serves as a learning experience in deep learning techniques applied to financial data, but the results underscore the limitations of using basic price-based features for stock index forecasting.
 Future work should explore more sophisticated features and models to tackle this challenging problem.

+Some of the techniques to explore:
+- XGBoost
+- Deep Reinforcement Learning
+- ARIMA (AutoRegressive Integrated Moving Average)